chocolatetoothpaste/camino/README.md

 The reason for passing through the HTTP response object is to give the user total control over how requests are responded too.
 The intent of this library is to stay out of the way.

-Valid options for camino.listen "options" argument are:
+Valid options for camino.listen "options" (again, browser only) argument are:

 **decode** --- decode query string data using decodeURI, defaults to true

 **history** --- use history API for routing requests, defaults to false

 **hash** --- listen to hashchange event and handle requests using URL hash, defaults to true

+**init** --- boolean value, if true will fire initial events on page load; "popstate" for History API and "hashchange" for hashes.
+Leverages the "history" option to determine which ones to fire.

 * * *